ewyy-design/theodinproject-projects/odin-rock-paper-scissors/README.md

-Creating a rock paper scissor game using JavaScript
+# odin-rock-paper-scissors
+TOP Project: Rock Paper Scissors </br>

+In this project, I am going to build a rock paper scissors game. </br>

+**Skills used:** JavaScript